 The final report was submitted to the European Commission in early March, 2016.
-It will be evaluated in the coming 3-4 months.
+It was evaluated and finally approved in December 2016.
 It contains a number of documents, the most extensive one being the Final Technical Report, including all financial documentation, as well as a detailed account of all project actions and deliveries.

 Some of the technical annexes will not be pulished on this web site until the main results have been published in peer-reviewed scientific journals.
 What is made available now are the other annexes, which can be found on a separate page below this one.